Hgoatly/downham_and_finch/README.md

 - White (#fff) was used as the backgorund, and black (#000) was used for the text on all pages other than the landing page so that the background and text do not detract from the products displayed.

+- Turquoise (#17a2b8) was chosen as the colour for the basket when there are items in it, as it makes a good contrast with the other colours on the site.

 ### Typography:

 - 'Parisienne' was chosen for all logo elements and page titles as it is striking, and appropriate for a logo.
 - 'Open Sans' was chosen for all other text because it's clean and easy to read.

 ### Layout: